rjray/notebook/writing/clojure-tsp.md

 described by the DP algorithm.
-It takes the aggregate function `f`, the starting vertex `st`, the "previous" row of the matrix `m-prev`, the "current" matrix row (that is being filled in) `m-cur`, the list of subsets of *S* based on the value of *m* in the previous function's loop, and finally the edge weights.
+It takes the aggregate function `f`, the starting vertex `st`, the "previous" row of the matrix `m-prev`, the "current" matrix row (that is being filled in) `m-cur`, the list of subsets of $S$ based on the value of $m$ in the previous function's loop, and finally the edge weights.
 With all of this, it just `loop`'s over the list of sets, calling the `j-loop` function for each individual set in the list.